dell/helm-charts/charts/csm-installer/README.md

 ## Helm Chart Versioning

-For an explanation and examples on versioning/releasing the Karavi Observability Helm chart, please see the [contributing guide](../../docs/CONTRIBUTING.md#helm-chart-release-strategy).
+For an explanation and examples on versioning/releasing the helm chart, please see the [contributing guide](../../docs/CONTRIBUTING.md#helm-chart-release-strategy).